When planning your BBQ, did you know that the best way to defrost ribs is to thaw them in the refrigerator for at least 24 hours?

 Thawing raises the temperature, bringing them from a dormant to an active state, which is why it is not recommended to leave meat uncooked after thawing.

-It can also spoil the ribs, giving them a slimy and sticky texture as well as an offensive odor.
+It can also spoil the ribs, giving them a slimy, sticky texture and offensive odor.
 The ribs may also change color from pink to brown and develop moldy patches in various places.

 What are the possible dangers of uneven thawing?